aws-amplify/docs/docs/lib/project-setup/fragments/android/use-existing-resources/use-existing-resources.md

 ### 2. Initialize Amplify in your application
 To initialize Amplify when your application is launched, you will need to create a new `Application` class and override its `onCreate()` method.

 First, locate your application’s namespace where you will create the new application class.
-For example, if your application is named *TestApp*, navigate to either `TestApp/app/src/main/java/com.example.TestApp` or `TestApp/app/src/main/kotlin/com.example.TestApp` depending on the programming language you are using.
+For example, if your application is named *MyAmplifyApp*, navigate to either `MyAmplifyApp/app/src/main/java/com.example.MyAmplifyApp` or `MyAmplifyApp/app/src/main/kotlin/com.example.MyAmplifyApp` depending on the programming language you are using.

 From the Android Studio main menu, choose **File -> New** and select either **Java Class** or **Kotlin File/Class** depending your programming language.